 ▪ Shiva Sūtra Vimars̄inī

 ▪ Shiva Stotrāvalī

 ▪ Spanda Samdoha

 Universal Shaiva Fellowship

 Under Swamiji’s direct inspiration, the Universal Shaiva Fellowship, a fully accredited nonprofit organization, was established to realize his vision of making Kashmir Shaivism available to the world.
-This is to be done without the restriction of caste, creed or color.
+This is to be done without the restriction of caste, creed, or color.
 It is being accomplished by preserving his teachings and making them available in as many forms as possible.
-This teaching is very valuable and uplifting for the humankind.
+This teaching is very valuable and uplifting for humankind.
 It offers humanity a clear and certain vision in a time of uncertainty.
 It shows us the way home and gives us the means.
 As you can see there is a lot of work to be done.
-It is a tremendous task which is both demanding and exciting and we have dedicated our lives to its accomplishment.
+It is a tremendous task that is both demanding and exciting and we have dedicated our lives to its accomplishment.
 Presently the Fellowship is actively engaged in the following four areas;

 1).
 Correcting transcriptions to create perfect records of Swamiji’s lecture/translations.

 2).
 Editing and publishing Swamiji’s lectures and translations.
-John Hughes is the editor in chief of the Universal Shaiva Fellowship and the Lakshmanjoo Academy.
+John Hughes is the editor-in-chief of the Universal Shaiva Fellowship and the Lakshmanjoo Academy.